pauliusB20/big-data-analysis/task_3/README.md

 mongo db containers to form the sharded cluster

 NOTE: Linux OS is required for starting the cluster.
-Scripts for the cluster written for Linux and not intended for cross platform (Like Windows or Mac).
+Scripts for the cluster are written to be used in the Linux OS and are not intended for cross platform usage (Like Windows or Mac).

 In order to start docker cluster
 1. Create python vietual environemtn using "python3 -m venv task_3_env".